How to Register for a Sales Tax License in South Dakota

 - An online business located in South Dakota is selling taxable products to South Dakota residents

-- Total annual sales of tangible personal property to South Dakota residents is $100,000 or more; or
+- Making total annual sales of tangible personal property to South Dakota residents of $100,000 or more; or

-- Having 200 or more transactions with South Dakota residents annually.
+- Shipping 200 or more transactions to South Dakota residents annually.

 What products and services are taxable in South Dakota?